About Us

 Kiwanis is a global organization of volunteers dedicated to changing the world one child and one community at a time.

-Objectives of Kiwanis…
+Objects of Kiwanis…

 The six permanent Objects of Kiwanis International were approved by Kiwanis club delegates at the 1924 Convention in Denver, Colorado.
 Through the succeeding decades, they have remained unchanged.